DavidWhittingham/robotlegs-utilities-DeferredCommandQueue/README.md

 #### First, set up the mapping for the DeferredCommandQueue itself

     injector.map(IDeferredCommandQueue).toSingleton(DeferredCommandQueue);

-You can use named-injections to setup multiple queues if you like:

-    injector.map(IDeferredCommandQueue, "QueueOne").toSingleton(DeferredCommandQueue);

 #### Then wire some events (or signals using SignalCommandMap) to the RunNextDeferredCommand (really that should be called RunNextDeferredCommandCommand but that sounds stupid)

     // you need an event that's going to kick the process off (this is your custom event) commandMap.map(DataRequestEvent.DATA_LOADING_REQUESTED).toCommand(RunNextDeferredCommand);

     // you also need to wire to an event that is fired when each process is finished (also a custom event)
     // you could map to multiple events here if you're using different services. commandMap.map(SomeServiceEvent.FINISHED_LOADING_DATA).toCommand(RunNextDeferredCommand);

 #### Then populate your queue with the commands you'd like to run - this might happen in a command itself - let's assume it does